-Jetlag or no jetlag you need to get up early on your first and only morning in Varanasi to go out on a sunrise boat trip on the River Ganges.
+Jetlag or no jetlag you need to get up early on your first and only morning in Varanasi to go out on a sunrise boat trip on the River Ganges and this will make you realise that Varanasi is one of the best places to visit in India in two weeks!.
 This was one of the most magical things I did in India.
 As you head to the River, the morning ceremonies will be starting, the sun will be rising and the city will be waking up and you can view it all from the River.

 Pre-Book another overnight train from Varanasi to Agra before you arrive in India.
 This is a long journey and one that you really don’t want to do during the day with only 2 weeks in North India.

 Train Suggestion: The timings are a bit annoying because the best overnight train to get from Varanasi to Agra leaves Varanasi at 17:20 and arrives in Agra bright and early at 6:20 am however this train is known for its delays so you might arrive in Agra later which lets be honest, is ok!
-You can book the train below here.
+BOOK THIS TRAIN HERE!

 Day 6 – Agra

 Most people go to Agra just to see the Taj Mahal but there’s actually a lot more to Agra.
-The best way to see Agra is with a guide or at least a rickshaw driver who will take you to all the places you’ll want to see including Agra Fort, the Baby Taj, the Taj Mahal Nature Park and Mehtab Bagh which is a great place to see the Taj Mahal from at sunset.
+The best way to see Agra is with a guide or at least a rickshaw driver who will take you to all the places you’ll want to see and all the things to do in Agra including Agra Fort, the Baby Taj, the Taj Mahal Nature Park and Mehtab Bagh which is a great place to see the Taj Mahal from at sunset.

 Day 7 – Agra & Train to Jaipur